Charlarthebar/Moses_Brown_Robotics_Team_Website/README.md

 A full-stack rebuild of the Moses Brown Robotics Team 1784 website using React, Express, and PostgreSQL.

-> The original vanilla HTML/CSS/JS version is preserved in `mb-robotics-backend copy/`.
+> The original vanilla HTML/CSS/JS version is preserved in `mb-robotics/`.

 ## Tech Stack